pablonudel/holbertonschool-hbnb/README.md

 **A. NodeJS**

-If you have **NodeJS** installed globally, open a new terminal window, navigate to the `/part4/frontend` directory and run the following command:
+If you have **NodeJS** installed globally, open a new terminal window, navigate to the `/holbertonschool-hbnb/part4/frontend` directory and run the following command:
 ```bash
 node run.js
 ```
+Then open your browser and go to `http://localhost:3000/`

 **B. Live Sever**

 > [!IMPORTANT]